cheng-alvin/jas/README.md

 Yeah! that's it!
 Seriously!
 It's that simple, this little snippet of code generates and encodes a  `mov rax, 0` instruction.

+> Since the returned buffer is in the form of a dynamically allocated pointer, care must be taken to `free` and manage the block of memory.

 ### 📝 Licensing
 All the code under the Jas assembler project repository is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) which is a popular open-source license for projects like this!
 Please see [LICENSE](https://github.com/cheng-alvin/jas/blob/main/LICENSE) for the details.